 10. Savannah Children’s Museum

 Even Savannah’s youngest explorers have their own mecca of engagement and discovery at the Savannah Children’s Museum in Tricentennial Park.
-Journey through a sensory garden, wander through an exploration maze, and create family memories by sharing a story in the reading nook.
-The museum’s completely outdoor setting in the upper courtyard of the Central of Georgia Railway Carpentry Shop offers playful, hands-on exhibits and activities specially designed for budding imaginations
+Journey through a sensory garden, wander through an exploration maze, and enjoy the reading nook.
+The museum offers outdoor setting in the upper courtyard of the Central of Georgia Railway Carpentry Shop.
+It offers playful, hands-on exhibits and activities specially designed for budding imaginations

 11. Ships of the Sea Maritime Museum

 The Savannah River continues to play a major role in hosting ships and barges from all over the world.
-The Ships of the Sea Maritime Museum applies this perspective and more with naval and aquatic accounts from the 18th and 19th centuries.
-Located on MLK Jr. Blvd. and operating from 10 a.m. to 5 p.m., this specialty museum displays nine full galleries of ship models as well as nautical paintings and artifacts.
+The Ships of the Sea Maritime Museum offers naval and aquatic accounts from the 18th and 19th centuries.
+Located on MLK Jr. Blvd. and operates from 10 a.m. to 5 p.m.
+This specialty museum displays nine full galleries of models, nautical paintings and artifacts.

 12. Ralph Mark Gilbert Civil Rights Museum

 The namesake of the Ralph Mark Gilbert Civil Rights Museum is the late Dr. Ralph Mark Gilbert, honored as the father of Savannah’s modern day Civil Rights Movement.
 Located on Martin Luther King Jr. Boulevard, the museum recounts the history of Georgia’s oldest African-American community and their pursuit for civil rights.
-The building’s own history dates back to its days as the Wage Earners Savings and Loan Bank which, at one time, served as the largest bank for African-Americans in this county.
+The building’s own history dates back to its days as the Wage Earners Savings and Loan Bank.
+At one time it served as the largest bank for African-Americans in this county.